-Whether you’re starting a new backyard farm or looking to assess and update your existing backyard farm, here are 20 things to consider in 2022.
+Whether you’re starting a new backyard farm or looking to assess and update your existing backyard farm, here are 20 things to consider.
 Backyard farming is a process and we are all constantly learning new skills, assessing what’s working and setting new homesteading goals for the future.
 So how do you avoid making mistakes when you’re backyard farming?
-We’re sharing everything that’s on our minds on our own backyard farm in 2022!
+We’re sharing everything that’s on our minds on our own backyard farm!

 Learn from Other Backyard Farms

 Learning from other people’s backyard farming mistakes is way better than making your own mistakes.
 There are so many ways to hear other people’s homestead stories.
 If you haven’t checked out the Homesteads section of this site, take a look.
 You can also look for online blogs that describe what people are doing, what’s working, and what’s not working.
 One thing to keep in mind is that you may have very different goals and definitions of homesteading success, so keep an open mind when you’re hearing other stories.
 It’s also helpful to find someone backyard farming in a similar place as it can give you new ideas to try.

 Setting homesteading goals is something you should do every year.
 It doesn’t have to be super complicated, but it is helpful to decide what you’re working towards.
 Many homesteading goals take years to achieve, so you will want to plan ahead and take small steps towards building those dreams.
 Just like building healthy soil is a long-term project, so is keeping backyard animals and setting up gardening systems.
 If you are new to everything consider creating a small backyard farm.

 We’ve got some resources on backyard farm planning to help get you started.

 Learn a Few New Homesteading Skills Every Year